oleg-putseiko/eslint-plugin-import-fsd/README.md

 </div>

 ESLint plugin for following [Feature-Sliced Design](https://feature-sliced.design/) methodology in imports and file locations.
-Supports FSD versions up to and including 2.X.X.
+Compatible with FSD versions up to 2.

 **Contents:**